top of page

 Learning From Aping offers wonderful possibilities for play, even my own artistic autonomy/authorship is thrown into question.
 Sometimes I feel like a character that I have invented myself.
 This is the role I also play in the film that is currently being made about this research.
 I often ask myself how I position myself as an artist, but there’s no way I could say.
 I ape art, I think, if not deliberately.
 I can’t seem to do anything else. "

-Extract from an interview with Tiphanie Blanc and Yann Chateigné
+Extract from an interview of Guillaume Pilet by Tiphanie Blanc and Yann Chateigné

 bottom of page